sonicfurqan/Process-Parse-Merge-CSV/README.md

 # VLOOKUP GUIDE

 ## Setup
-1. Place target csv in Data/Target Folder
+1. Place target CSV in Data/Target Folder
-2. Place  csv containg data from where values are to be fetched  in Data/Lookup Folder
+2. Place  CSV containing data from where values are to be fetched  in Data/Lookup Folder
-3. Find Proccesed file in Data/Processed Folder
+3. Find the Processed file in Data/Processed Folder
 4. Find Logs in Data/Log folder

-## Pre run configuration
+## Pre-run configuration
 ### variable values in parameters.py file
-1. TARGET_FILE_NAME : File name in which values are to be replaced
+1. TARGET_FILE_NAME: Filename in which values are to be replaced
-2. TARGET_FILE_KEY_COLUMN_NAME : Column name in target file in which values are to be searched and replaced
+2. TARGET_FILE_KEY_COLUMN_NAME: Column name in target file in which values are to be searched and replaced
-3. LOOKUP_FILE_NAME = File name from which values are to be fetched
+3. LOOKUP_FILE_NAME = Filename from which values are to be fetched
-4. LOOKUP_FILE_KEY_COLUMN_NAME : column name in which value are to be searched
+4. LOOKUP_FILE_KEY_COLUMN_NAME: column name in which value is to be searched
-5. LOOKUP_FILE_VALUE_COLUMN_NAME : column name from which value is fetched to be replaced in traget file
+5. LOOKUP_FILE_VALUE_COLUMN_NAME: column name from which value is fetched to be replaced in the target file
-6. VALUES_TO_BE_REPLACED_BY_NULL : array list which contains the values that will be replaced by null
+6. VALUES_TO_BE_REPLACED_BY_NULL: array list which contains the values that will be replaced by null

-# Run Vllokup Script
+# Run Vlookup Script
-For running a script to merge 2 csv
+For running a script to merge 2 CSV
 ```
 py vlookup.py
 ```